 “1.4 Ten Sephiroth of Nothingness, Ten and not nine, ten and not eleven.
 Understand with Wisdom,

-be wise with Understanding.
+be Wise with Understanding.
 Examine with them and probe from them.

 Make each thing stand on its essence and make the creator sit on his throne.